brampat/security/defense/code_quality/README.md

 * [Top 15 best practices for readable code](https://code.tutsplus.com/tutorials/top-15-best-practices-for-writing-super-readable-code--net-8118)
 * [Code C.R.A.P.](https://www.artima.com/weblogs/viewpost.jsp?thread=215899): Change Risk Analysis and Predictions / Change Risk Anti-Patterns
   * [CRAP 4 Java](http://www.crap4j.org/)

+## Definitions

+* System: The system or application under review
+* Component: Code grouped together based on common traits.
+Mostly corresponds with a package.
+Eg. A Java package like ```java.util``` or ```org.apache.commons.collections```.
+* Module: A delimited group of declaration.
+Mostly corresponds with a class or file.
+* Unit: The smallest named piece of code.
+Mostly corresponds with a method or function.

 ## Code quality